 So, to deep clean your PC, find and delete these temporary files.
 They could be download packages or launchers, but cleaning them up is key to keeping your processing power at its peak.

 A good program to help you accomplish this is CCleaner.
 The free version does a good job of cleaning up the old build-up of files on your system.

 Your browser saves some web pages to make browsing easier.
 These pages are called cache.
 Unfortunately, they consume space on your gaming PC and may cause slowed booting.

 You should check your cache and delete all the web pages you no longer need.

 The websites you visit will ask you if you accept their cookies.
-If you accept the cookies, the websites start storing data on your PC.
+If you accept the cookies, the websites store data on your PC.

 This data consumes a lot of space in your machine and may trigger some programs to run in the background.

-You can clear the cookies of the websites you no longer need through your browser’s settings.
+You can clear the websites’ cookies you no longer need through your browser’s settings.

 An Old or fragmented hard disk drive

 If you’ve been using your gaming PC for a long time, the hard drive could be old and have a lot of unnecessary stuff.
 It could also be fragmented, causing it to save files in different segments.